dr-cs/databases/exercises/sakila-queries.md

 ## Solution Description

 Write the SQL statements that implement functions of your rental store management system.
+You may want to use this starter script: [sakila-queries.sql](sakila-queries.sql).

 1. Download the schema and data scripts for the [Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/).